johncoleman83/advent-of-code/README.md

 # Advent of Code Solutions

-This repo has my solutions for Advent of Code written in Clojure
+This repo has my solutions for Advent of Code (AOC) written in Clojure

 ## Installation